Encouraging gender diversity in Engineering

 - Financial assistance of £2,000 per year for each year of your course

-- Mentoring within the University and from Warwick graduates
+- Extra support, advice, and mentoring within the University and from Warwick graduates

 - Opportunities for career development and other special events organised by School of Engineering and the Engineering Society will also enhance the Warwick experience

 We anticipate that scholars will go on to be leading role models in their chosen field, and we have a responsibility to recruit the most committed students to the programme.
 Applications are open to women who are, at the time of the application, in the first year of their undergraduate Engineering degree at Warwick.

 Scholars will be selected on the basis of, in order of priority: the information given in the supporting statement; outstanding academic performance at A-level; and financial need.

 Applications open in October 2019.